mohitrajpal1/mohitrajpal.github.io/content/_index.md

       title: '📚 My Research'
       subtitle: ''
       text: |-
         I'm about to graduate with my doctoral degree in Computer Science.
-During my studies I focused on scaling-up decision making under uncertainty.
+During my studies I focused on scaling up decision-making under uncertainty.
 In my past life, I was a Software Engineer.

         I'm excited about Systems for Machine Learning, Machine Learning Systems, Bayesian Optimization, and Gaussian Processes.